AshisChetia/AshisChetia/README.md

 If there is data to be structured or an API to be optimized, chances are I'll dive in and fix it.

-My main tech stack is Node.js , Express, Mern.
+My main tech stack is Node.js , Express, MongoDB.
 My favorite tools are Postman, VsCode.

 I've got a bunch of pinned projects, but my favorite is Notes-Mern.